mzdyb/event-driven-ansible-for-networks/README.md

 In this scenario I am using streaming telemetry which is a modern approach to collecting real-time network performance data.
 For this purpose gNMIc collector and Kafka broker are used.
 However other mechanisms for real-time transmission of network-related events to an EDA controller can also be employed such as a syslog server.
 An example of using syslog for Event-Driven Ansible can be found in the following project:
 [Automating multivendor networks](https://github.com/mzdyb/automating-mutivendor-networks/)

-This project provides examples of event-based automation for networks but the same logic can be applied to any other IT domain as long as there is a way to send events from our systems to the Event-Driven Ansible controller.
+This scenario provides examples of event-based automation for networks but the same logic can be applied to any other IT domain as long as there is a way to send events from our systems to the Event-Driven Ansible controller.

 ## Feedback
 Feedback is always welcome!
 If you have any comments, please reach me out